 1. I could just walk away.
 The very human part of me considered it.
-It was an uncomfortable situation!
-I did not know this other adult and wanted to avoid her weird thoughts.
+It was a confusing situation!
+I did not know this other adult and wanted to avoid the situation.
 But best practices in teaching Social Thinking tell us that teaching “in the moment” is where a lot of deep learning happens.
 It was important for me to acknowledge this in some way.
 But how?

 2. I could tell Drew that his behavior was inappropriate in an attempt to redirect and move on.
 But what would that actually teach Drew?
 Labeling his behavior as inappropriate would most likely communicate a message that I was disappointed and upset with him.
 It would certainly not tell him what to do next time or explain the impact his words had on others.

 3. I could use the Social Thinking Vocabulary in the moment to teach.
 Something like, “Drew, telling others they look scary is unexpected and might confuse them.
 The hidden rule is that we usually don’t make comments about how others look, especially when we don’t know them.
 It is expected to keep those thoughts in our brain.”
 That language would address the comment in the moment but also open a door for deeper teaching and discussion to follow in our future time together.
 That approach could set the stage for having Drew think more deeply about this social situation and expectations.

 I’ve been working with students with social cognitive challenges for over ten years now.
 During this time, I’ve collected many stories and experiences like this one.
 I’d like to say that I’ve successfully used choice three in each and every situation, but that probably isn’t the reality – I’m human too!
 I will say, however, that choice number three is always the goal.
 It also exemplifies what makes the Social Thinking Vocabulary such an effective treatment strategy.